 This research, however, will be strictly focused on statistical production.
 When pundits and social medias users alike talk about what players are better than others, it is unclear if they are strictly using their own observations or statistical analysis.
 Thus, I wish to examine the relationship between the familiarity of NBA players and their statistical production.
 This begs the question: Does statistical production have a possible correlation to the recognizability of NBA players.
 In 2021, the NBA released their 75th anniversary team.
 According to the council of pundits and players that were asked to decide the team, these are the best players to ever play the game of basketball.
 I want to see if the people responsible for this team may have used a deep statistical analysis to determine if a player should make this team or not and answer the question: Does statistical production of an NBA player correlate with how recognizable they are?
 To answer this question, I looked at the basic in game statistics that make up two advanced statistics, Player Efficiency Rating and GameScore, using a Random Forest model to tell me the significance of each basic statistic.
 Next, I conducted a survey that asks 30 subjects to identify members of the NBA’s 75th Anniversary team to judge recognition.
 Then, using the information from the random forest, I created my own statistic that combines the significant parts of Player Efficiency Rating and GameScore and use that to determine the top 50 most statistically dominant NBA players over the course of their careers.
-Lastly, I will compare the list of the statistically dominant and recognizable players using a dissimilarity score to determine if there is possible correlation between familiarity of NBA players and statistical performance.
+Lastly, I will compare the list of the statistically dominant and recognizable players using a dissimilarity score.

 Methods

-Data:
+Data and Survey Design:

 For this research, I had two main sources of data: 1.
 BasketballReference.com provides the basic in game statistics of every NBA player averaged across each season and 2.
 A participant-based questionnaire that asks subjects to identify NBA players from a picture of their face.